 What is the Operating Cycle?

-The operating cycle, also known as cash cycle of a company, is an activity ratio measuring the average period of time required for turning the company’s inventories into cash.
-This process of producing or purchasing inventories, selling finished goods, receiving cash from customers and using that cash to purchase/produce inventories again is a never-ending cycle, as long as the company remains in operation.
+The operating cycle, also known as the cash cycle of a company, is an activity ratio measuring the average period required for turning the company’s inventories into cash.
+This process of producing or purchasing inventories, selling finished goods, receiving cash from customers, and using that cash to purchase/produce inventories again is a never-ending cycle, as long as the company remains in operation.

-As we see from below, the Cash Cycle of Toyota Motors is 96 days, whereas, for Amazon, it is -18 days.
-Which company out of the two is doing better?
+As we see below, the Cash Cycle of Toyota Motors is 96 days, whereas, for Amazon, it is -18 days.
+So which company out of the two is doing better?

 How to Interpret the Operating Cycle?